DVPO: Distributional Value Modeling-based Policy Optimization for LLM Post-Training: Experiments

 \subsection{Setup}

-We evaluate DVPO in math, science and dialogue task under rule-based rewards and model-based rewards supervision. \paragraph{Dialogue Task} To assess the effectiveness of our approach in realistic settings with model-based reward supervision, we conduct multi-turn dialogue experiments on the \textbf{Honor-Dialogue Dataset}.
+We evaluate DVPO in math, science and dialogue tasks under rule-based rewards and model-based rewards supervision. \paragraph{Dialogue Task} To assess the effectiveness of our approach in realistic settings with model-based reward supervision, we conduct multi-turn dialogue experiments on the \textbf{Honor-Dialogue Dataset}.
 This dataset, constructed by us, contains multi-domain, task-oriented dialogues collected from real-world scenarios.
 The task requires the model to act as a dialogue assistant, producing natural and effective responses.
 Under noisy dialogue reward model supervision, the model is trained with reinforcement learning on real multi-turn dialogues.
 Performance is evaluated through interactions with GPT-4o using the dialogue standards in Section~4.2.
-All real information in the data has undergone anonymization, and the use of the data has been authorized.Given that the performance of some methods degrades drastically as training steps increase, we use models trained for 500 steps for experimental comparison.
+Given that the performance of some methods degrades drastically as training steps increase, we use models trained for limited steps for experimental comparison.
+All real information in the data has undergone anonymization, and the use of the data has been authorized and reviewed by the ethics committee.